He provided signposts in a world of infinite junctions, a road map in a world of infinite signs.

 It’s just a shame that Umberto didn’t hang around long enough to see if his efforts to pull the wool from the eyes of the world’s sheep was about to pay off.

 Someone once said that words were never enough.
-It could have been Shakespeare, or it might have been One Direction or David Cassidy, I can’t be sure (how could I be sure?).
+It could have been Shakespeare, or it might have been One Direction or David Cassidy, I can’t be sure (how can I be sure?).
 But the simple truth of the matter is this: it’s not that words are never enough, it’s that there are just never enough words, and words can never have enough meaning.

 If you happen to see Eco tipping his hat, don’t read it as proof he is saying goodbye, read it as a sign that he is always arriving.